fhirschmann/vohttp/README.md

     git clone http://github.com/fhirschmann/vohttp.git

-Afterwards, you have to pack all of the librarie's files into a single file.
+Afterwards, you have to pack all of the library's files into a single file.
 You can do so by executing:

     cd vohttp